Review: Barclaycard Financing Visa® Credit Card – Best for Apple?

 - Personal identifying information: Including birth date, Social Security number, and phone number

 - Financial information: Total household income and source of income, monthly mortgage/rent payment

 No, there are no rewards associated with this card (but there used to be).
 Now, it only offers a deferred financing option.

 Are you looking for a rewards credit card?
 We’ve lined up the best cards for you.

 Yes, this card was rebranded from the Barclaycard Visa with Apple Rewards, at which point it stopped offering rewards.
 Instead, it offers a deferred financing option to help pay off large purchases.

 Alternatives to the Barclaycard Financing Visa

-Although the following cards are better in various ways, they do lack one important feature that the Barclaycard has: the ability to be used instantly upon approval.
-In most cases you can’t use general-use credit cards instantly after being approved, but you can with many store cards, including this Barclaycard.
+Although the following cards are better in various ways, most of them lack one important feature that the Barclaycard has: the ability to be used instantly upon approval.
+In most cases you can’t use general-use credit cards instantly after being approved, but you can with many store cards.

 Maybe you need a new phone fast, or you don’t want to wait the week or two it could take to get your credit card.
 In that case you may need to go with the Barclaycard Financing Visa so you can apply and make a purchase today.

 American Express is a Credit Card Insider advertiser.